 1) Which diet, and

 2) How much cheese.

-want to restrict the amount of cheese you have, unless it's very low-fat.
+In general, if you are trying to lose weight, you'll probably want to restrict the amount of cheese you have, unless it's very low-fat.

 If you're not trying to lose weight and are just asking about healthy eating, then a reasonable amount of cheese here and there should be okay.

 Further information for losing weight:

 Doctors and dieticians recommend losing weight gradually, allowing a whole month for every 4 to 8 pounds you want to lose.
 Do not starve yourself, or skip meals, or try throwing up.

 Here's a program for the period in which you want to lose weight:

 Get plenty of moderate aerobic exercise (intense exercise may damage your joints).
 It isn't essential to join a gym; you can do sit-ups, pushups, dumbbell-lifting, jumping-jacks, and many other basic exercises at home.
 Walk as much as possible.
 Bicycling and swimming are good too.

 Even more important than exercise, is avoiding junk foods and sweetened drinks such as soda.
 Try to avoid refined flour and pasta, processed foods, fried foods, and fatty cuts of meat.
 Preferably consume no added sugar, and as little added salt as possible.Our great-grandparents didn't have the epidemic of obesity we see today, because they had a less-sedentary lifestyle, a much more natural diet, and they ate reasonably-sized portions.